 The Mandolin Symposium Philosophy

 Each day begins with a Music Appreciation session that explores the history, the players and the roots of contemporary mandolin music and styles.
 Next, two periods of electives are offered for players of all styles and levels.
-Instructors lead ensembles, which rehearse daily in the final period for a possible performance on the last evening.
-David Grisman and Mike Marshall will also arrange two pieces for the Symposium orchestra (all students and instructors), which will also rehearse during part of this last period.
-Nightly performances by various instructors and supervised late night jams round out each mandolin-filled day.
+Instructors lead ensembles, which rehearse daily in the final period for a performance on the last evening.
+David Grisman and Mike Marshall also arrange two pieces for the Symposium orchestra (all students and instructors,) which are also rehearsed during this last period.
+Performances by instructors and supervised late night jams round out each mandolin-filled day.

 The Mandolin Symposium provides a well-rounded program for all styles, levels and interests.
 Students come away inspired with an overview of the current state of the art of the mandolin as well as the history of this most glorious of instruments.
 We hope you’ll join us for another exciting symposium!

 The Mandolin Symposium is held on the beautiful campus of the University of California, Santa Cruz, overlooking the Pacific Ocean.
-Registration Costs includes tuition, campus housing, and all meals.
+Registration options include tuition, campus housing, and all meals.